 Pork and shellfish cannot be served.

 The kitchens in Kosher restaurants have to be under constant Rabbinical supervision.
 The venue must be closed on the Sabbath and also on Jewish religious holidays and festivals.
-During the festival of Passover (Pesach) the special dietary laws for that festival, many Kosher eateries prefer to remain closed.
+Many Kosher eateries prefer to remain closed during the festival of Passover (Pesach) where special dietary laws govern the festival,

 Kosher Restaurants in Raanana